 Also, go to Lochness, in the town of Fort Augustus.
 There is a little show that runs there about the Scots and the highlanders.
 Everyone gets dressed up and there is a lot of brandishing of swords and things, something that might appeal to the boys.

 Also, Edinburgh is a beautiful capital city.
 There are some great ghost tours which operate at night time, revealing a side of the city you wouldn't expect.
 A climb up to Arthurs seat is a must also, but choose a clear day (unlike me)...
 I hope that gives you some good ideas.
-I mean, the main tourist attractions are generally worth it in my opinion, so don't skip them completely! almost 7 years ago
+I mean, the main tourist attractions are generally worth it in my opinion, so don't skip them completely! about 7 years ago